MicrosoftDocs/cpp-docs/docs/data/oledb/passing-ole-db-conformance-tests.md

 }
 ```

-The provider templates call the `OnPropertyChanged` method whenever someone changes a property on the `DBPROPSET_ROWSET` group.
-If you want to handle properties for other groups, you add them to the appropriate object (that is, `DBPROPSET_SESSION` checks go in the `CCustomSession` class).
+The provider templates call the `OnPropertyChanged` method whenever someone changes a property on the DBPROPSET_ROWSET group.
+If you want to handle properties for other groups, you add them to the appropriate object (that is, DBPROPSET_SESSION checks go in the `CCustomSession` class).

 The code first checks to see whether the property is linked to another.
-If the property is being chained, it sets the `DBPROP_BOOKMARKS` property to `True`.
+If the property is being chained, it sets the DBPROP_BOOKMARKS property to `True`.
 Appendix C of the OLE DB specification contains information about properties.
 This information also tells you whether the property is chained to another one.

 You might also want to add the `IsValidValue` routine to your code.
-The templates call `IsValidValue` when attempting to set a property.
+The templates call `IsValidValue` when trying to set a property.
 You would override this method if you require additional processing when setting a property value.
 You can have one of these methods for each property set.

 ## See Also